What Causes a Hiatal Hernia to Flare-up? 8 Causes.

 - Heavy weight lifting.

 - Physical Exercise (Going to the gem can cause a hiatal hernia to flare up).

 Vomiting is frequent with GERD and Hiatus hernia.
-You may think that vomiting is a symptom of a hiatal hernia, but this is only a part of the truth.
+You may think vomiting is a symptom of a hiatal hernia, but this is only a part of the truth.

-Hiccough is also a potential trigger of hiatal hernia.
+Hiccough is also a potential trigger of a hiatal hernia.
 During a hiccough, your diaphragm contracts forcefully, and the pressure increases inside your abdomen.

 5. Food that may cause hiatal hernia to flare up.